zhoupeikun/CV/README.md

-Hello, here is my CV, and I'll finished the markdown version this week.
+Hello, here is my CV, and I'll finished the markdown version and add two PDF versions this week.

 ===========